Stork-Oracle/stork-external/apps/docs/chain_pusher.md

 At the time of writing there is no way to generate Go bindings for CosmWasm automatically.
 Manually built contract bindings/utilities can be found [here](../lib/chain_pusher/contract_bindings/cosmwasm/stork_cosmwasm_contract.go).

 ## Deployment
-### Running on EC2
+### Running with Docker
 The pusher runs on a per chain basis.
-This example assumes that the log driver is AWS Cloudwatch.

 1. Install docker
 2. Setup `.asset-config.yaml` and wallet files in user home directory, e.g. `/home/ec2-user`